james-rae/ramp4-pcar4/docs/using-ramp4/fixtures/details.md

 2. The __Feature Info__ view displays information about a single result item.
 This screen will look different depending on the format of the information returned by the identify query.
 This is also the screen that can be customized using custom templates (see below).
 Scroll controls can move the view to other results in the layer.
 The "See List" button will switch to __List View__.
 3. The __List View__ contains a list of all results found for the selected layer.
 Clicking on an item in this list will bring you to the __Feature Info__ screen.

+## Configuration

+TODO add the darn documentation

 ## Creating a Custom Template

 If you don't want to use the provided templates for your layer results, you can create your own.
-The process is simple.
-All you need to do is create a Vue component and then add the layer-to-template binding to the RAMP configuration file.
+All you need to do is create a template Vue component on the RAMP instance, and then add the layer-to-template binding to the RAMP configuration file.

 The example below explains how to create a basic template for the details panel.